nirajrepo/pyds/README.md

 # Data Structure with Python!
-A repository to host all data structure (Linked List, Tree, Stack, Queue, Graph, Sort) programs written in Python...
+A repository to host all data structure programs writtend in python including...
-- Linked list

 - Tree
 - Binary Tree
+- Graph
+- Queue
+- Stack
+- Sorting